X-DCB/SocksProxy/ReadME.md

 ### Downloads
   1. Put the files inside `/etc/socksproxy/web` directory.
-  2. Download the file using the format:
+  2. Download a file using the format:

  `http://<IP or Domain>/<file name + extension>`